monikastrah/431-2020/classes/class11/README.md

 ## What Should I Be Working On?

 1. Minute Paper after Class 11 will be due Wednesday 2020-09-30 at Noon.
 2. [Project A](https://thomaselove.github.io/431-2020-projectA/), in particular the Proposal, which is due 2020-10-02.
-I fixed a typo in the Example (I had knitting when it should have been knit) on 2020-09-26.
-Thanks for the help.
+I fixed a typo in the Example (I had knitting when it should have been knit) on 2020-09-26, and a typo in the Instructions (plus I added the link to the details on measures at the County Health Rankings site on 2020-09-24.
+Thanks!
 3. Reading: by 2020-10-02, you'll need to have finished the Leek text and chapters 8-9 of Spiegelhalter.

 ## One Last Thing